groundlight/stream/USERGUIDE.md

 the MIT license

-As with all Docker images, this image also contains other software which may be under other licenses (along with any direct or indirect dependencies of the primary software being contained) all of which is published under open source licenses.
+As with all Docker images, this image also contains other software which may be under other open source licenses along with any direct or indirect dependencies of the primary software being contained.

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any